junxit/us-congress-bills-113/metadata.md

 - 2013-03-05 — Introduced in Senate
 - 2013-03-05 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1134)
 - 2013-03-05 — Sponsor introductory remarks on measure.
 (CR S1134-1135)
+- 2013-04-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-04-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-04-17 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2773-2774)
+- 2013-04-17 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2773-2774)